 In her spare time, Bobbie owns and operates a low-cost pet grooming business that is offered through the hospital in which she is currently working.
 She is also the founder of an educational Facebook site for Veterinary Support Staff.
 Bobbie resides in Valdese, NC with her husband, 9-year-old son, and a wide variety of pets.
 They are members of a local campground where they spend almost every weekend enjoying time together.

-Kori is the owner of Sitting With Tonka pet care and in her spare time enjoys spreading positivity for the veterinary community on her social media platforms.
-Kori and her fiancé, Quinton, spend their free time camping in the beautiful North Carolina mountains.
-She has an 8 year old chubby tabby cat named Vash and hopes to one day have a small farm.
+Kori is the owner of Sitting With Tonka pet care and an Etsy shop named Tonka+Co.
+Kori and her husband, Quinton, spend their free time camping in the beautiful North Carolina mountains.
+She has an 10 year old tabby cat named Vash and hopes to one day have a small farm.

 Robin is a 1987 graduate from SUNY Delhi, she then completed an externship at Cornell University where her love of ICU developed.
 She and her husband made the big jump to move south when she accepted a position at NCSU as an ICU Technician in 1990.
 She has been with ICU ever since, over 20 years as a tech and currently supervising the ICU for the past 6 years.
 She obtained her VTS in ECC in 2006 and speaks nationally at veterinary conferences.

 She is married with one daughter in grad school and engaged to be wed later this year.
 In her spare time, she is also a licensed wildlife rehabilitator and enjoys the challenge of raising free range chickens and maintaining a functional garden in the same space.
 She also has a cat, Dinah, a dog Sadie and a koi pond and yes the fish and chickens all have names.

 Newsletter Coordinator: Position Vacant